M.A. in TESL Final Project

 Students completing the M.A. in TESL Program at Kent State University must complete one of the following:

-- Request the participation of committee members near the beginning of the semester in which the candidate intends to defend the portfolio.
+- Request the participation of committee members near the beginning of the semester in which the candidate intends to submit the portfolio.

 Once a date is set, committee members will assign Lesson Plan B (see below) for inclusion in the portfolio.